open-nest-africa/website/README.md

 ### 💌 Our Values

 We believe in collaboration, kindness, and learning.
-At OpenNest, everyone is welcome, whether you're a first-timer or experienced contributor.
+At OpenNest, everyone is welcome, whether you're a first-timer or an experienced contributor.
 Please review our [Link to Code of Conduct](./Code_Of_Conduct.md) to help us maintain a respectful and inclusive space.